lukaszkorecki/aero-1p/README.md

 ```

+> [!NOTE]
+> You can reference multiple accounts in one config, e.g. pull some from your default account (my.1password.com)
+> and some from a team/company ccount (<yourcompany>.1password.com).

-Next step is to require `aero-1p` along with Aero and read the config:
+Next step is to require `aero-1p` along with Aero and read the config in your application

 ```clojure